A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

 \subsection{Label Error Analysis}

-Using the CER-HV process described in Section~3.3, we analyzed label and content errors across all six datasets and across all dataset splits (training, validation, and test).
+Using the CER-HV process described in Section~3.3, we flagged then analyzed label and content errors across all six datasets and across all dataset splits (training, validation, and test).
 The analysis reveals that the presence, type, and prevalence of labeling issues vary substantially depending on both the dataset and the split.
 In total, five datasets contained mislabeled or corrupted samples. \textbf{PHTD} did not exhibit any detectable labeling errors and is therefore excluded from the subsequent error analysis.
-For the remaining datasets, entries marked with ``---'' indicate that the corresponding error type was not observed for that dataset and spli

 To evaluate how accurately the proposed CER-based ranking identifies mislabeled samples, we measured the precision of the noise detector on the \textbf{top 50 highest-ranked samples} in each split.
 While potential errors were flagged across all datasets, precision is reported only for datasets with a sufficiently large number of flagged samples—namely \textbf{Muharaf}, \textbf{PHTI}, and \textbf{Ajami}.
 The remaining datasets (\textbf{KHATT} and \textbf{NUST-UHWR}) contain fewer than 50 flagged samples per split, making the top-50 precision metric not applicable.
 Table~\ref{tab:precision_noise_detection} reports the proportion of flagged samples that were confirmed by human reviewers to contain content errors.